dashevo/js-dash-sdk/docs/getting-started/core-concepts.md

 The [Dash Core Developer Guide](https://dashcore.readme.io/docs/core-guide-introduction) will answer most of the questions about the fundamentals of Dash.

-However, some elements provided by the SDK need to be grasped, so we will quickly cover some of thoses.
+However, some elements provided by the SDK need to be grasped, so we will quickly cover some of those.

 ## Wallet